pjtunstall/retro-raiders/README.md

 - The browser caches style values from the previous frame (iteration of the event loop).
 If you need to read style values relating to layout, do so in a batch before making any style changes that might affect the layout.
 If you read such a value after a layout-related change, it forces the browser to recalculate the page layout.
 Be especially careful not to do force lots of layout changes in quick succession.
 This is called [layout thrashing](https://web.dev/avoid-large-complex-layouts-and-layout-thrashing/).

 - Your game loop function--let's call it `gameLoop`--will be a callback passed to `requestAnimationFrame` to launch the game.
 Somewhere inside `gameLoop`, call `requestAnimationFrame(gameLoop)` to keep it going recursively.
 (I gather it's best for timing to place this call at the start of the game loop function.)
-This doesn't overwhelm the call stack, because `requestAnimationFrame` clears it after each iteration.
+This doesn't overwhelm the call stack, because `requestAnimationFrame` clears it after each iteration--or, more precisely, `requestAnimationFrame` only schedules the next iteration of your `gameLoop` when the callstack is empty, i.e. after all top level code has run, and after any of your asynchronous callbacks, that browser APIs have placed onto the task queue and microtask queues, have run.
 The `requestAnimationFrame` API helps coordinate your game loop with the browser's own event loop for smoother animation.
+It does this by timing your function to be called towards the end of the event loop, right before rendering.
+I'd like to know more about how this coordination works: whether the browser is able to adjust the timing of `gameLoop`, starting it earlier if it knows it will take longer.
+I believe that rendering will be delayed if `gameLoop` takes too long to run, but that's not what you want.
+Such a delay, a frame drop, can also happen due to the browser, including the JavaScript engine, taking too long to finish its tasks, such as garbage collection.
+(See below.)
+According to my current understanding (not yet acted on), the important thing is for the part of your code with rendering instructions to run right before the browser repaints.
+This suggests that it would be better to place other code into asynchonous callbacks so that it can run earlier in the (next) event loop.

 - `gameLoop` can call an `update` function to update the game state (all the purely JS stuff), then a `render` function to apply changes to the DOM.